ryanpcmcquen/scrollEvents/README.md

 `scrollEvents` is still very young so syntax changes may happen (I will try to avoid them if possible), so always check the docs and the code.

+Note that `changeStyle` uses `.style[property]` to change css, so camelCasing is necessary.
+For instance: `backgroundColor` will work, while `background-color` will not.

 `scrollEvents` is available via RawGit CDN (version `0.5.0`).